TL;DR

 The number of people using Slack on a daily basis is more than 10 million.
 With the abundance of features for daily work, like file sharing, direct and group messaging, audio and video calls, Slack has become a perfect communication platform for over 600.000 companies worldwide.

-As you can see from their business model canvas, Slack has tailored their value propositions for each of their customer segments.
-The company is continuously improving their product, offering new integrations and features, and they have plenty of video guides and tutorials for customers to learn and make the most of Slack, which, in turn, improves customer relationships.
+As you can see from their SaaS business model canvas, Slack has tailored their value propositions for each of their customer segments.
+The company is continuously improving their product, offering new integrations and features, and they have plenty of video guides and tutorials for new customers to learn and make the most of Slack, which, in turn, improves customer relationships.

 Now, apart from business model canvas, you might have heard about lean canvas.
 Let's talk about them briefly.